 Creating an organisational culture that values data as an asset is a core component of any data governance effort.
-However, changing entrenched organisational behaviors is widely regarded as the biggest obstacle that can derail data governance efforts before they begin.
-Creating a data-driven organisational culture means shifting the mindset of employees so that they are motivated to manage and use data effectively on a day-to-day basis.
+However, changing entrenched organisational behaviours is widely regarded as the biggest obstacle that can derail data governance efforts before they even begin.
+Creating a data-driven culture means shifting the mindset of employees so that they are motivated to manage and use data effectively on a day-to-day basis.
 It involves raising awareness, knowledge and acceptance of an agency's data objectives, embracing innovation and change, and encouraging an open and transparent data culture.

-When data is not regarded as a strategic asset by staff across the organisation, data quality degrades, information silos proliferate, and inefficiency and poor decisions eventuate.
-In many respects, a data-driven culture will follow naturally if there is strong commitment from senior leadership, staff are data-literate, and data capabilities are spread evenly across the organisation.
-However, creating this culture also requires an ongoing effort by senior leadership to ensure data is fully appreciated by staff across all areas of the organisation and at all levels of the organisation.
+When data is not regarded as a strategic asset by staff across the organisation, data quality degrades, information silos proliferate, and inefficiency and poor decisions often follow.
+In many respects, a data-driven culture will follow naturally if there is strong commitment from senior leadership, staff have a basic level of data literacy, and specialised data capabilities are spread evenly across the organisation.
+However, creating this culture also requires an ongoing effort by senior leadership to ensure data is fully appreciated by staff across all areas and all levels of the organisation.

-- Enterprise-wide: data governance is regarded as an enterprise-wide objective that applies to all staff, rather than just a compliance task or something for IT to do. - Celebrated: staff that demonstrate appropriate and effective data management practices are celebrated by senior leadership. - Collaborative: all parts of the organisation are engaged on enterprise-wide data governance initiatives and input from stakeholders is incorporated from day one. - Business-enabler: staff have a strong understanding of how data governance can help them do their jobs more effectively and deliver real value for customers. - Ethical: robust data governance and management practices are considered by staff as an ethical imperative, rather than a compliance requirement.
+- Enterprise-wide: data governance is regarded as an enterprise-wide objective that applies to all staff, rather than just a compliance task or something for IT to do. - Celebrated: staff that demonstrate good data management practices are celebrated by senior leadership. - Collaborative: all parts of the organisation are engaged on enterprise-wide data governance initiatives and input from staff is incorporated from day one. - Business-enabler: staff have a strong understanding of how data governance can help them do their jobs more effectively and deliver real value for customers. - Ethical: robust data management practices are considered by staff as an ethical imperative, rather than a compliance requirement.